adibbazli/screenshot2text/README.md

-# image2textclipboard
+# Screenshot2text
-Performs OCR on image screenshot and copy it to clipboard using Python
+Performs OCR on image screenshot (Windows + Shift + S) and copy it to clipboard using Python

 ## Technology
 The application make use of `PIL` and `pytesseract`.
 Please install whatever necessary.